takirala/dcos-docs-site/pages/services/beta-dcos-monitoring/0.3.0/release-notes/index.md

 ## New features

 * Grafana v5.3.4.
-* Support SSH auth when fetching from git repository.
+* Support `SSH auth` when fetching from Git repository.
 * Add default Grafana dashboards which can be automatically loaded.
-* Support Grafana server placement constraints.
+* Support Grafana server placement constraints
-* Support fetching from a branch in a git repository.
+* Support fetching from a branch in a Git repository

 ## Updates

-* Use local persistent volume for Grafana server.
+* Use local persistent volume for Grafana server
-* Used Docker image for Grafana server.
+* Used Docker image for Grafana server
-* Recursively clone git sub-modules from a git repository.
+* Recursively clone git sub-modules from a git repository

 # Version v0.1.1